Our Knowledge / World Class Pig / Housing

 Further a broad-spectrum disinfectant in powder form like Stalosan F is very effective against bacteria, fungi and virus in presence of organic matter.
 It is formulated for application in presence of animals, which is very important in the weaning period.
 The ammonia and moisture reduction properties of Stalosan F contribute to stress reduction and animal welfare.

-Weekly application ensures sustainable and profitable animal production.
+Weekly application ensures profitable animal production.

 In case of high pathogen pressure frequency of application can be increased to 3-4 times a week.